 Keeping Predators Away During the Daytime

-You can protect free range hens from predators during the daytime with a trained dog to act as a livestock guardian.
+You can keep your free range hens safe from predators during the daytime with a trained livestock guardian dog.

 One can sound the alarm when a fox or raccoon approaches.